nikhilarokkam/Mini-Facebook/README.md

 </ul>

 ### Project Description:
-Welcome to the Mini Facebook project!
 This is a social media platform where users can sign up, log in, post pictures, comment on posts, like posts of friends/followers, and explore a timeline of all user posts.

 ### Key Features:
 <ol>